GaganRao01/Gemini-Deep-Research/README.md

 The sectional approach ensures reports maintain a logical flow and professional structure regardless of topic complexity or research depth.

 > **Note**: Due to the current chunking and splitting approach used in report generation, some topics may be repeated across sections.
-We're aware of this limitation and plan to improve it in future updates.
+I'am aware of this limitation and plan to improve it in future updates.

 ## 📋 Example Output